Your people already use short-form video content to learn.

 We have decades of experience in our team, but it doesn’t take a rocket scientist to work out the number one reason for these terrible engagement rates: time.
 According to research from Josh Bersin, the average employee has around 1% of their working time to learn.
 With podcasts, we help people use existing time (think commuting, dog-walking, exercising, etc.), rather than asking them to find a 25th hour, or an 8th day, to embed training into their routines.

 However, some content doesn’t lend itself to the audio-only modality.
 That’s why we launched TikTok-style courses for technical skills training.
-We feel TikTok learning is a similarly powerful offering from an engagement point of view.
+We feel this type of learning is a similarly powerful offering from an engagement point of view.
 We offer short, impactful videos that do what they say on the tin.
 We help people learn powerful things without signing up for a painfully long course.
 No long introductions, or useless modules.
 Just specific, relevant videos when you need them.

 In 1991, Gloria Gery’s visionary work, Training vs Performance Support was released.
 The central tenet was that traditional organisational training approaches weren’t having the desired impact, and that we must make a shift: